masson-group-ohiouniversity/Equilibrist/README.md

 Best if you already have Anaconda or Miniconda, or if Option B gives you trouble.

-1. Download the Equinix folder
+1. Download the Equilibrist folder
 2. Install Miniconda if needed: https://docs.conda.io/en/latest/miniconda.html
 3. Open a terminal (Mac/Linux) or Anaconda Prompt (Windows)
-4. Navigate to the Equinix folder:
+4. Navigate to the Equilibrist folder:
    ```
-   cd path/to/Equinix
+   cd path/to/Equilibrist
    ```
 5. Create the environment (once):
    ```